mogu-lab/mogu-lab.github.io/pages/joining.md

 # **How to join?**

-If you're potentially interested in working with us, email [Yaniv](https://yanivyacoby.github.io/){:target="_blank"} to ask about current research opportunities.
+If you're interested in working with us, email [Yaniv](https://yanivyacoby.github.io/){:target="_blank"} to ask about current research opportunities.
 In your email, please include the answers to the questions below.
-There are **no wrong answers** to these questions---they'll just help us find the right project for you.
+This will help us find the right project for you.

 > **Questions:**
 1. **Topic:** Having browsed this website, what topics you most interested in?